 (ALL HANDS FEBRUARY 1947 NUMBER 360 p14.)

 The next article is about the skyhook balloon ‘’Hurricoon’’.
-This balloon was made to make pictures of hurricanes.
-This is done to gather information about weather.
-The camera makes pictures on a ball shaped mirror to capture a bigger area.
-Also time-lapse pictures were taken by this balloon.
+Satellite balloons above earth make pictures of hurricanes.
+This is for gathering information about weather.
+Beside this the camera makes pictures on a ball shaped mirror to capture a bigger area.
+The balloon also makes time-lapse pictures.

 Hurricoon is rigged so that a 35-mm flight camera, dangling on wires below it, is focused on a large ball with a mirror-like surface.
 Once a minute, for 12 hours or more, the camera will photograph the reflection on the ball.
 Since the visual horizon at 80,000 feet is about 320 miles, the reflection will show an area of more than 300,000 square miles.